zpoint/CPython-Internals/Interpreter/exception/exception.md

 what will happen if we call the function `t2()` ?

-this is the definition of `PyTryBlock`, the value `CO_MAXBLOCKS` is 20, you can't set up more than 20 blocks inside a frame(try/finally/with/async with)
+this is the definition of `PyTryBlock`

 ![try_block](https://github.com/zpoint/CPython-Internals/blob/master/Interpreter/exception/try_block.png)

 in `position 1`

+the value `CO_MAXBLOCKS` is 20, you can't set up more than 20 blocks inside a frame(`try/finally/with/async with`)

 ![pos1](https://github.com/zpoint/CPython-Internals/blob/master/Interpreter/exception/pos1.png)